 sys | setrecursionlimit | Deep recursion for DFS/trees |

 Python's default recursion limit is 1000.
-For DFS on a graph with 100,000 nodes or a skewed binary tree, you will hit a RecursionError without this line.
-We will cover recursion in detail later, but keep this in the back of your mind.
+Without this line, DFS on a graph with 100,000 nodes or a skewed binary tree raises a RecursionError.
+We will cover recursion in detail later.

-There is also one third-party library available on LeetCode that acts as Python's equivalent of Java's TreeMap and TreeSet:
+There is also one third-party library available on LeetCode that provides sorted container data structures:

 This is not part of Python's standard library, but it is available on LeetCode and many interview platforms.
 We will cover it in the Sorted Containers section.